Accessing and marking submissions

 Go to the Marking and feedback guidance if you need further information about marking with SpeedGrader and using rubrics.

-All assignments in Canvas, will appear under the Assignments menu within a course unit.
+All assignments in Canvas, will appear under the Assignments tab within the course menu.

-In Blackboard, students were allocated to ‘marking groups’.
-In Canvas marking groups are replaced by ‘sections‘.
-Sections can be hidden from students so they do not see which section they have been allocated to.
-Staff can filter the marking interface (SpeedGrader) by section, to view the students they need to mark.
+In Canvas, students can be allocated to ‘marking groups’ via Differentiation Tags, or simply tags.
+Tags are hidden from students so they do not see which tag they have been allocated to.
+Staff can filter submissions by tag, to view the students they need to mark.

-If students have been allocated to sections, you can view these sections via the Canvas Gradebook, by following the steps below:
+If students have been allocated to a marking group via tags, you can view your marking group via the Canvas Gradebook, by following the steps below:

-• Open the Grades menu to view Canvas Gradebook.
+• Click Grades in the course menu to access Gradebook.

-• Click on Apply Filters, then select Sections.
+• Click Apply Filters, then select Differentiation Tags.

-• Next click on the name of the section you wish to display.
+• Select the marking group you wish to display.

-• Across the top of the Gradebook you will see the name of the section that has been applied.
+• Across the top of Gradebook you will see the name of the marking group (tag) that has been selected.

-• To remove a filter from the Gradebook click the drop down arrow next to the filter applied and then Remove section.
+• To clear the selection and display the whole cohort, click the drop down arrow next to the selected tag and then choose Remove Filter.

 • Locate the relevant assignment and click the assignment title to open the assignment settings.